China increases its defence budget about 7 percent

 “Thus the key question we should really ask is whether we are pursuing common security or exclusive security,” Fu said.

-“China wants common security for all, and this is the shared consensus of many Asian countries as well,” she said.
+“China wants common security for all, and this is the shared consensus of many Asian countries as well,” she said.—APP